bennorth/dragon32-invaders-revenge/report.md

 Fall-through into subroutine: Sub_CycleDefenderLaunchLocPtr

 Pointers into arrays stored just after that array, giving rise to code comparing a pointer's value to its location.
+See also `ShotPtrLimit`.

 When blitting, checks that destination is in range (within screen memory) which panic if fail.